Bas Itna Sa Khwaab Hai

-Bas Itna Sa Khwaab Hai is a 2001 Indian Hindi-language romantic drama film written and directed by Goldie Behl.
-The film stars Jackie Shroff, Abhishek Bachchan, Sushmita Sen and Rani Mukerji.
+Bas Itna Sa Khwaab Hai is a 2001 Indian Hindi-language romantic thriller film written and directed by Goldie Behl.
+The film stars Abhishek Bachchan, Sushmita Sen, Rani Mukerji, and Jackie Shroff.

-Synopsis
+Plot

-Suraj (Abhishek Bachchan) is a simple village man who comes to Mumbai from Benaras to earn a degree in college.
-He gets smitten by a light-eyed beauty Pooja (Rani Mukerji).
+Suraj is a simple village man who comes to Mumbai from Benaras to earn a degree in college.
+He gets smitten by a light-eyed beauty Pooja.
 After some dilly-dallying, the duo expresses their love for each other.

 Suraj has big dreams.
-He wants to emulate his mentor Naved Ali, (Jackie Shroff) a shrewd media baron.
+He wants to emulate his mentor Naved Ali, a shrewd media baron.
 Then one day, in a heroic deed Suraj saves the life of a fatally wounded man, impressing Naved Ali.
 A flattered Naved sends his raunchy colleague Lara (Sushmita Sen) to rope in Suraj to start a new channel.

 Slowly the callow youth becomes a clever businessman and Lara begins to take Pooja’s place.
 Pooja tries to convince Suraj of the futility of it all but only in vain.
 Suraj is determined to carve a place for himself in the higher echelons of society.
 Soon he has everything he ever wanted and dreamed of – a swanky bungalow, sleek cars, etc. But he has lost his innocence.

-And one day Suraj realizes the dastardly motives of Naved Ali (who wants to become the PM of the country) and how he has been used as a pawn in his power game.
+And one day Suraj realizes the dastardly motives of Naved Ali, who wants to become the PM of the country, and how he has been used as a pawn in his power game.